Iamswart/expense-tracker/README.md

 - Endpoint: /documentation/
 - Access: Open a web browser and navigate to http://localhost:8000/documentation/ to view the API documentation and interact with the API endpoints directly.

+## JWT Authentication Process

+This application utilizes JSON Web Tokens (JWT) for handling user authentication.
+The process is straightforward and ensures secure access to the API endpoints.

+### Registration

+New users can register by providing a username and password.
+Upon successful registration, the application generates a JWT refresh token and access token pair.
+The refresh token can be used to obtain new access tokens.

+### Obtaining Access Tokens

+Users can obtain access tokens by sending their username and password to the /api/token/ endpoint.
+The response includes both an access token and a refresh token.
+The access token is used in the Authorization header for subsequent API requests.

+### Refreshing Access Tokens

+When an access token expires, users can obtain a new access token by sending the refresh token to the /api/token/refresh/ endpoint.
+This ensures users remain authenticated without needing to provide their username and password again.

+### Implementation Highlights

+#### User Registration

+- The RegisterView allows new users to register by creating a new User instance.
+It utilizes Django's built-in User model and validate_password method for password validation, ensuring adherence to security best practices.

+#### Serializer Validation

+- The RegisterSerializer ensures that the username is unique and the password meets Django's validation criteria.
+It provides clear error messages for validation failures, enhancing the user experience

+#### JWT Tokens for Authentication

+- The application uses rest_framework_simplejwt for handling JWT tokens, a secure and widely adopted standard for API authentication.
+This choice simplifies token management and integrates seamlessly with Django Rest Framework.